-Trump Administration Tries To Salvage Gulf Relations, Contra Trump
+Trump Administration Tries to Salvage Gulf Relations, Contra Trump

 “The blockade is hindering U.S. military actions in the region and the campaign against ISIS,” Tillerson said, though he declined to say how, even as he contradicted the Pentagon.
 (Tillerson’s previous work experience was as an oil industry executive in Texas.)

 The damage-control campaign broke down Friday afternoon.
-Speaking at the Rose Garden with the Romanian prime minister on Friday, Trump said that Qatar “has unfortunately been a funder of terrorism, and at a very high level.”
+Speaking at the White House Rose Garden with the Romanian prime minister on Friday, Trump said that Qatar “has unfortunately been a funder of terrorism, and at a very high level.”
 He called on the country to stop bankrolling radical groups, saying “no civilized nation can tolerate this violence or allow this wicked ideology to spread on its shores.”

-His comments echoed those he made earlier in the week, in which he praised the surprising sanctions handed down by Saudi Arabia, along with the United Arab Emirates, Bahrain and Egypt.
+His comments echoed those he made earlier in the week, in which he praised the surprising sanctions handed down by Saudi Arabia, along with the United Arab Emirates, Bahrain, and Egypt.
 They also came after Tillerson tried to mend fences.

 Photo Credit: Chip Somodevilla/Getty Images